nishkohli96/client-server-libs/docs/Firebase.md

 1. Enable different authentication methods for your app by going to `Project Shortcuts > Authentication > Sign-in method`.
 You can also customise the signup templates in the templates tab.
 For external auth providers like Github, you need to paste the App/Client Id and secret of the authenticating applications at their end.

 2.

+## Web Push Notifications

+🧩 **Step 1: Enable Web Push in Firebase Console**
+  - Go to Firebase Console → Project Settings → Cloud Messaging.
+  - In the Web configuration section, click Generate Key Pair to create a VAPID key pair.
+  - Copy the Public key — you’ll need it in your web app.